 But this customer service staple isn’t outdated.
-By enabling self-service, the IVR is aligning with how today’s customers prefer to be served.
-And while doing this they are enabling businesses to triple their call handling capabilities and reduce their cost per customer.
+By enabling self-service, IVRs align with how today’s customers prefer to be served and allow businesses to triple their call-handling capabilities and reduce their cost per customer.

 A self-service IVR system is an automated contact center solution feature that interacts with your callers to solve their queries and carry out simple tasks like bookings and cancellations.

-They can provide immediate information and give callbacks, emails, texts, faxes, and more.
-Yes, this is the sometimes robotic “Press 1 for option A”, “Press 2 for option B”, or “Press # to speak with an Agent” menu.
+They can provide immediate information and deliver callbacks, emails, texts, faxes, and more.
+Yes, this is the sometimes robotic “press 1 for option A, press 2 for option B, or press # to speak with an agent” menu.

-With DTMF, customers can choose options using their keypad and directed dialogue lets the system recognize a set of predetermined verbal responses.
-With speech-enabled IVR, a caller can speak words like “yes”, “no”, or words from a given menu.
+With DTMF, customers can choose options using their keypad, and directed dialogue lets the system recognize a set of predetermined verbal responses.
+With speech-enabled IVR, a caller can speak words like “yes,” “no,” or from a given menu.
 With AI-based conversational IVR, the caller can speak more naturally and carry out simple conversations without any human intervention.

 So how exactly does this technology lead to improved customer service?